Log Home Logs: All You Need to Know

 How Many Logs do you Need to Build a Log Home?

-In order to work out how many logs you need to build your log home, you need to know what your home will look like.
+To work out how many logs you need to build your log home, you need to know what your home will look like.

 Start by looking at log homes that you like, in your local area, on the internet and get an idea of what you want.
 Or you could use one of our cabin plans, which are ready to build.